 On the right, you see a clear, plastic page protector.
 I leave it empty with the exception of the small slip of paper you see at the bottom.
 Families use this pocket to send in important forms and money.
 Some examples are field trip money, book club orders, lunch money, and change in dismissal forms.
 I love this because it is deep enough that things don’t fall out.
 You could add a velcro dot or a paperclip at the top if you are concerned about it.
 I can easily see if something has been sent in.
 Best of all, I can also see if a parent has written me a note without having to flip through pages.
 It may not seem like a big deal, but every second in the classroom counts and when you can save time on daily administrative tasks it’s always a bonus.

 Which leads me to the communication pages.
 I use them to write back and forth with the families.
 When the front gets filled, I pop it out and file it.
 Again, this is to save time by not needing to flip and check for notes.

 Behind those pages is another sheet protector.
 My school sends out a monthly school calendar/lunch money.
 I slide that in each month so it’s always handy-dandy for the families to access.
 On the other side I slide in a data sheet to track student grades so their progress is available to the families at all times.

 The back pocket is for items that are to be “left at home.”
 I highly suggest you come up with a routine for sending specific items home and you may even want to consider putting a label onto this pocket outlining this routine.

-If something is time sensitive I put it into this pocket as soon as it comes in, but otherwise I try to wait until Wednesdays to send home things like book order forms, permission slips and important school information.
+If something is time sensitive, I put it into this pocket as soon as it comes in.
+Otherwise, I try to wait until Wednesday to send home things like book order forms, permission slips and important school information.